 Peppers are pretty amazing things.
-They come in all shapes, colors, and sizes as well as each having their own flavor characteristics.
-Of course, one of the most important traits of a pepper is how “hot” it is.
+They come in all shapes, colors, and sizes — as well as each having their own flavor characteristics.

-Since the heat level of a pepper is tied to the amount of capsaicin it contains, it’s actually possible to quantify how hot a pepper actually is.
+Since the heat level of any given pepper is tied to the amount of capsaicin it contains, it’s actually possible to quantify how hot a pepper actually is.
 This is where the Scoville scale comes in to play.

-This is, of course, only a partial list.
-Peppers can vary in heat due to variations in growing conditions, soil, and weather — but generally tend to fall between the values listed.
-That means it’s entirely possible to eat a habenero and say, “Hey, this isn’t too bad,” then have a different one later and state, “Oh my god, my sinuses are melting — help!”
+Since the amount of what makes peppers hot can vary in heat due to different growing conditions, soil, and weather — though they generally tend to fall between the values listed.
+Still, that means it’s entirely possible to eat a habanero and say, “Hey, this isn’t too bad,” then have a different one later, and feel like your sinuses are melting.